Pet Shop Boys, obsession.

 In March 2007, the Pet Shop Boys played their first and only concert in New Zealand.
 It’s yet another interesting coincidence that this occurred the same year that I had my first trip to New Zealand.

 In February 2009, my sister came to visit me in Atlanta for my birthday.
 I was very eager to play her the new Pet Shop Boys’ single off of Yes, called “Love etc.”.
 As we were driving on Peachtree Street listening to the song at full volume in the car, we drove past one of Pepsi’s advertisements...that just so happened to state, quite clearly, “LOVETC” across a massive billboard.
-And of course it was my first time seeing that advertisement, so we just had to pull over and take a picture.
+And of course it was my first time seeing that advertisement, so we just had to pull over and take a photo.

 Also in February 2009, the Pet Shop Boys were honoured with the most prestigious British music award: The Brits Outstanding Contribution to Music Award.
 This award recognises the Pet Shop Boys’ significant contribution to pop music.
 And the special guests were Lady Gaga and Brandon Flowers.

 In the spring of 2011, I relocated from the United States to the United Kingdom.
-I find it more than a coincidence that I’m now living in the Pet Shop Boys’ homeland, and it’s brought so much of the Pet Shop Boys history, lyrics, and influence to life for me in ways that I could never have imagined.
-I consider my move to the UK to be the most incredible experience of my life, and of course they would just have to title their ballet, released the month before I moved, The Most Incredible Thing.
+I find it more than a coincidence that I’m now living in the Pet Shop Boys’ homeland, and its brought so much of the Pet Shop Boys history, lyrics, and influence to life for me in ways that I could have never imagined.
+I consider my move to the UK to be the most incredible experience of my life, and of course they would have to title their ballet, released the month before I moved, The Most Incredible Thing.

-In September 2012, Pet Shop Boys released their eleventh studio album, entitled Elysium.
+In September 2012, Pet Shop Boys released their eleventh studio album, Elysium.
 It was the first album they had released since I had moved to UK, and there were plenty of Pet Shop Boys stories in the press, as their classic “West End girls” was featured in 2012 London Olympic Games Opening Ceremony...and perhaps more importantly, they delivered a magnificent version of it in the 2012 London Olympic Games Closing Ceremony, riding around on orange rickshaws in high fashion black suits and pointy hats designed by Gareth Pugh.
 They performed three songs for the British Victory Parade of Athletes to celebrate Great Britain’s athletes from the Olympic and Paralympic games.
 The Elysium era also provided a wonderful keepsake: I ordered my vinyl and compact disc release of the album from their website, and they were offering 500 limited edition signed copies...so I scored another autographed piece to add to my collection.

-Elysium’s second single, “Leaving”, resonated immediately with me upon its release, however it became even more emotionally and lyrically important to me in January 2013 when a difficult relationship of mine came to an end.
+Elysium’s second single, “Leaving”, resonated immediately with me upon its release, however it became even more emotionally and lyrically important in January 2013 when a difficult relationship of mine came to an end.

 My ninth and final attendance of the Electric Tour was in Utrecht, Netherlands in 2014.
 On that night, I managed to work my way to the front of the general admission show.
-After it was over, Pete Glendale (their long-time producer and friend), came out to the edge of the stage and snapped some photos of us in the front.
+After it was over, Pete Gleadall (their long-time producer and friend), came out to the edge of the stage and snapped some photos of us in the front.
 He then posted the photo on Twitter, which conveniently made its way onto the front page of the Pet Shop Boys website.
 (See image.)
 So yet AGAIN, I was featured on petshopboys.co.uk.

 March 2016 will go down as a very special month, as I was asked to DJ a 3-hour exclusive Pet Shop Boys set to conclude the 2-day academic seminar, Pet Shop Boys Symposium, celebrating 30 years of the Pet Shop Boys career and influence.
 See the section below to read more about this incredible milestone and story.